China says will deter Taiwan independence but seek peaceful ties

 Tsai says Taiwan is already an independent country called the Republic of China, its formal name.

-Reporting by Yew Lun Tian; Writing by Ben Blanchard; Editing by Richard Pullin
+Reporting by Yew Lun Tian; Additional reporting by Yimou Lee in Taipei; Writing by Ben Blanchard; Editing by Richard Pullin and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.